SalishSeaCast/SOG/docs/SOGcommand.rst

 -------------------

-The :option:`--editfile` option (:option:`-e` for short) of the :program:`SOG run` command allows 1 or more YAML infile snippets to be merged into the YAML infile for the run.
+The :option:`--editfile` option (:option:`-e` for short) of the :command:`SOG run` command allows 1 or more YAML infile snippets to be merged into the YAML infile for the run.
 For example,